-Interestingly, the babies spent much more time with mother with just cloth rather than the wire mother with food.
-This experiment proved that affection plays a greater role in the development of a child than food or other forms of sustenance.
+Interestingly, the babies spent a significant amount of time with mother having just cloth rather than the wire mother with food.
+This experiment proved that not food but affection and love plays a much greater role in overall development of a child.

 6. The Good Samaritan Experiment

 Do you help strangers in need?
 Or how many people do you think will help the strangers?
 And if they do, what are the reasons?
-To find the answer to this question, John Darley and Daniel Batson devised an experiment called “The Good Samaritan Experiment” to explore the potential causes of the unselfish behavior.
-To start out with, researchers set three hypotheses they wanted to test:
+To find the answer to this question, Daniel Batson and John Darley devised an experiment called “The Good Samaritan Experiment” to explore the potential causes of the unselfish behavior.
+To start out with, researchers tested three hypothesis;

 B. People in hurry are not likely to show generous behavior.

-C. People who are religious just for personal gains would less likely to help others than people who are aiming for spiritual gains in their life.
+C. People who turned religious just for personal gains would be less helpful than people aiming for spiritual gains in their life.

 The setup was quite interesting, beforehand subjects were given religious teaching before asking them to gather in an another building.
 On their way to the other building, there was a person lying injured who appeared to be in grievous pain and in dire need of help.
-Now, to test the second assumption, some subjects were told not to rush and others were told the exact opposite.
+Now, to test the second assumption, some subjects were advised not to hurry while others were told the exact opposite.

-As a result, the haste of the subjects proved to be the controlling factor.
-When in no hurry, nearly two-thirds of subjects stopped and offer to help.
+Researchers find out that when in no hurry, nearly 2/3 of subjects stopped and offer to help.
 On the other hand, the ratio dropped when the subjects were in a rush.
-Furthermore, subjects who were scheduled to deliver a spiritual speech about helping others are more likely to help against those delivering other sermons, demonstrating that thoughts are an important factor in determining helping behavior in other persons.
+Furthermore, subjects who were about to convey a speech about helping others are more likely to help against those delivering other speeches, demonstrating that thoughts are an important factor in determining helping behavior in other persons.

 5. The Halo Effect Experiment

-The Halo Effect is one the oldest and well known phenomena which confirms that most people generally assume that their opposites, male or female, who are attractive (physically) are more likely to be intelligent, kind and friendly, and a person with better judgment.
-In order to prove their theory Richard E. Nisbett and Timothy DeCamp Wilson devised a test to prove that how Halo Effect can influence an individual’s personal judgment, inferences and produce more complex social behavior.
+The Halo Effect is one the oldest and well known phenomena which confirms that most people generally presume that their opposites, male or female, who are attractive (physically) are mostly intelligent, kind and friendly, and a person with better judgment.
+To prove their theory, Richard E. Nisbett and Timothy DeCamp Wilson devised a test that will show how Halo Effect can influence an individual’s personal judgment.

 They conducted the test on two groups of college students.
 The first group was asked to assess a teacher according to a videotaped interview.
-In this video, the instructor presented himself as intelligent, likable, respectful of his students’ and enthusiastic about his subject matter.
-In the second video, which was given to the second group, he presented himself completely opposite, that is, unlikable and distrustful with a rigid teaching style.
+In that taped interview, the instructor introduced himself as an intelligent, enthusiastic and respectful of his students.
+In the second video, which was given to the second group, he made himself a completely different person, that is, unlikable and distrustful with a rigid teaching style.

-The students were called upon to rate the instructor based on his physical appearance, mannerisms and his accent.
+The students were called upon to rate the instructor based on his appearance and mannerisms.
 The important part here is that his gesture and accent were kept the same in both the videos.
 The results were actually baffling to the respondents.
 Upon asking, they had no idea why they gave the first lecturer such higher ratings.
 They also added that, they liked the lecturer from what he said and their evaluation of individual was not affected by his characteristics at all.

 4. The Monster Study

 American psychologist and a strong proponent of General Semantics, Wendell Johnson came into the spotlight after exerting unethical methods in his experiment.
-He started his famous study on the effects of positive and negative speech therapy based on children in 1939.
-To start with, he selected 20 odd orphaned children, some of with stutters and the rest without.
-And divided them into two groups.
+He started his famous study on the effects of speech therapy based on children in 1939.
+To start with, he selected 20 odd children, which he divided into two groups.
+The first group comprised of children suffering from stutters and the second one without.

-The subjects with stutters were given positive speech therapy, where they received high praise for their fluency in speaking with continuous motivation.
-On the other hand, the non-stutterers were heavily discouraged and disparaged for every grammatical mistake they made.
-The outcome of the experiment was gruesome, not only the children who experienced negative speech therapy suffered a long term psychological effects, they also suffered difficulties in speech for the rest of their lives.
+The subjects with stutters were given positive speech therapy, and received praise for their speaking fluency with continuous motivation.
+On the other hand, children on the second group were heavily discouraged and disparaged for every grammatical mistake they made.
+The outcome of the experiment was gruesome, not only the children who experienced negative speech suffered a long term psychological effects, they also suffered difficulties in speech for the rest of their lives.

 3. Ross’ False Consensus Effect Study